National Preparedness Month: Financially preparing for an emergency

 Having an emergency fund to use when things go south is ideal, but the reality is there may be times when you have no other option but to turn to credit.
 In this scenario, you’ll want to be sure you have credit available.

 If you don’t have one, getting a credit card can help you build your credit score, as long as you use it responsibly.
 Use it to pay for regular expenses—bills, groceries, gas—and then immediately pay it off.
-When you have a history of paying on-time and in full, you’ll be more likely to have a better rate available when you need to use it.
+When you have a history of paying on time and in full, you’ll be more likely to have a better rate available when you need to use it.

 Also look into different kinds of credit.
 If you’re a homeowner, a home equity line of credit might be a good option.
 This allows you to borrow from the equity you’ve already built in your home.
-The biggest upside is a lower interest rate compared to traditional credit, so you’ll pay less interest in the long run then if you had taken out another loan.
+The biggest upside is a lower interest rate compared to traditional credit, so you’ll pay less interest in the long run than if you had taken out another loan.

 Invest in yourself